COMSOC-Community/comsoc-website/docs/about.md

 # About this Website

-This website is the second version of the COMSOC website.
-It has been developed mainly by Simon Rey and Ulle Endriss.

-The first version of the website, developped by Ulle Endriss can still be accessed [here](archive/comsoc-website).
+The original COMSOC community site was set up by Ulle Endriss in 2007 and maintaned by him until 2024 (see [archived version](archive/comsoc-website)).
-The switch to the new version occured in 2024.
+The current version was designed by Simon Rey in 2024.

 </section>